jbiatek/BSGRulebook/rulebook.md

 ### Titles

-Titles can only be held by human players, not Cylon players or Cylon Leaders.
+Titles can only be held by human players.
+Cylon Leaders cannot hold titles even while Infiltrating.
 When a human is revealed to be a Cylon, the first player in the line of succession for that title claims it.

-This only occurs when a title is stripped, not automatically.
-For example, if a human player who was not Admiral is executed and comes back as Helena Cain, they do not become Admiral even though they are highest in the line of succession.
-However, if the Admiral revealed as a Cylon, or was sent to the Brig, then Cain would receive the title when it gets re-allocated since she is first in the line of succession.
+The lines of succession are not applied automatically.
+For example, if a human player who was not Admiral is executed and comes back as Helena Cain, the current Admiral retains their title even though Helena Cain is first in line.
+However, if the Admiral later revealed as a Cylon or was sent to the Brig, then Cain would receive the title when it gets re-allocated since she is first in the line of succession.

 #### President
 The President controls the hand of Quorum cards and gets to make some choices on Crisis Cards.